Check—And Then Check Again

 Aside from skin cancer, breast cancer is the most commonly diagnosed cancer among women in the United States.
-That’s why it’s so important to pay attention to the warning signs, do regular self-breast exams, and get annual screenings.
+That’s why it is so important to pay attention to the warning signs and complete annual screenings.

 Talk to your doctor if you’re experiencing any of these warning signs:

 - Swelling on all or part of the breast